 - A road trip across the US .

 All this happens in a couple pages of photos.
 And it’s exciting!
 It triggered all sorts of great memories.
 But by no means is it representative of how I spend my life.
 If my Facebook album “Photos of Me” were to represent how I spend most of my time right now it would be 70% of me in St. Petersurg, FL doing one of three things: reading, sitting at my computer typing and clicking into the Internet, or experimenting with something I read.
 That’s pretty much what I do.
 Then I sleep the other bit.
 And it’s awesome.
 I love reading.
 I love experimenting with ideas and then bringing you the results.
 It’s in no way what my Facebook looks like though.

 Realize that everyone manages their Facebook the same way.
 Correction: most people do.
 Some people think it’s the perfect place to yell about their breakup or some other fight they’ve gotten in.
 Thanks for not being on of them.
 But go look at your Facebook page.
 Look at the photos of you.
 What a life!
 You’re as exciting as those Kardashians I keep hearing so much about!
 You’re a jetsetting culture-icon hobnobber of massive scale!

 I once had a friend in college tell me, “My goal is to make it look like I have the most epic life imaginable” as he handed me the camera to take a picture of him being absurd.
 At first I was taken aback.
-Then I realized that he was just being honest about the game that everybody is playing – consciously or subconsciously.
-Instead of having the best experiences possible people want to make their somewhat experiences look like the greatest things in the world.
+Then I realized that he was just being honest about the game that everybody is playing–consciously or subconsciously.
+Instead of having the best experiences possible people want to make their semi-interesting experiences look like the greatest things in the world.